-The KRUK brand is the most recognisable brand among debt collection companies in Poland and Romania, as shown by a survey conducted in 2020 by the research institution Norstat among indebted persons in Poland and Romania.
-Prompted awareness of the KRUK brand, measured by name recognition, was 93% in Poland and 75% in Romania.
+The KRUK brand is the most recognisable brand among debt collection companies in Poland, as shown by a survey conducted in 2020 by the research institution Norstat among indebted persons in Poland.
+Prompted awareness of the KRUK brand, measured by name recognition, was 93% in Poland.